earthdaily/earthone-python/README.md

 ## Compute

 - Python 3.13 base images are now available
-- Base images now include the `earthdaily` client
+- Base images now include the `earthdaily` client in addition to this `earthdaily-earthone` client.

 ## [4.0.0] - 2025-03-13